dustinheisey/An-Inconvenient-Modpack/bugs.md

 - [ ] bloomery doesn't work with charcoal fragment
 - [ ] hearth rdoesn't work with charcoal fragment
 - [ ] crushing recipes are not working correctly
+- [ ] regenerate the template world in a hot biome

 ## Past Releases